content-left-bg.png

 Curriculum intent

-WoodLinks State School uses the Australian Curriculum to plan, teach, assess and report for English, mathematics, science and humanities and social sciences (history, geography).
+WoodLinks State School uses the Australian Curriculum External link to plan, teach, assess and report in all Learning Areas from Prep-Year 6.

 Sequencing teaching and learning